 A: Employees are asked to plan for such events to ensure they can attend their place of work.
-If employees need to remain at home because of childcare issues they should contact their Line Manager to discuss the situation.
-In these circumstances staff would be expected to use flexitime, toil or leave.
+If you are not already working from home and are required to attend a work location, but you need to remain at home because of childcare issues - you should contact your Line Manager to discuss the situation.
+In these circumstances staff would be expected to use toil or leave.